zhijuyingfeng/PythonCourse/PS2_3/report.md

     ```python
     show_plot_compare_strategies('Time to clean 80% of a 20x20 room,
         for various numbers of robots','Number of robots','Time / steps')
-    show_plot_room_shape('Time to clean 80% of a 300-tile room for various room shapes',
-        'Aspect Ratio', 'Time / steps')
+    show_plot_room_shape('Time to clean 80% of a 300-tile room for various room shapes','Aspect Ratio', 'Time / steps')
     ```
     结果：